 Professional Memberships

-- IEEE Senior Member and IEEE Computer Society
+- IEEE Senior Member & IEEE Computer Society

 Teaching